About Labor Studies

 You can plan undergraduate degrees in labor studies through the Harry Van Arsdale Jr. Center for Labor Studies (325 Hudson Street, sixth floor, New York, NY), which includes one-to-one work with a faculty mentor and group study, or take advantage of flexible online learning through the Center for Distance Learning.

 The Master of Arts in Work and Labor Policy is designed for unionists, human resource professionals, arbitrators, educators, journalists, political activists, lawyers and those involved in government for private industry.
 The primary concentration for this program is on current problems and policies generated by changes in the global economy, technology, the workforce and the workplace.
-This degree is offered only through our School for Graduate Studies and requires a combination of online study, weekend residencies and one-to-one work with a faculty mentor.
+This degree is offered only through our and requires a combination of online study, weekend residencies and one-to-one work with a faculty mentor.